Forest preservation, active community, join the local school, activities with kids, foreign language and culture exchange, remote area…

 – Take care of the forest and watershed: plant trees close to the river, look around for seeds species, tree nursery, and small dams to keep humidity…

-FOOD and ACCOMODATION
+FOOD and ACCOMMODATION

 OTHER PRACTICAL INFORMATION